25 Best HIDDEN GEMS of Rome That You Cannot Miss

 Graffiti

 Rome has endless, fun, and beautiful graffiti scattered throughout the city and its neighborhoods.
-When walking around the city, try to keep an eye out for street art – you could even turn it into a game and see how many graffiti you “collect” during your travels!😆
+When walking around the city, try to keep an eye out for street art – you could even turn it into a game and see how much graffiti you “collect” during your travels! 😆

 Hidden Gems of Rome: The Neighborhoods